Greginkansas/-openhab-openhab1wiki/FIND.md

 ""NOTE"" this is a start to help with integration please feel free to edit and add more information.

-***
+##MQTT binding

-Here is how I use [MQTT Binding](https://github.com/openhab/openhab/wiki/MQTT-Binding) to get the data from FIND mqtt server to OpenHAB
+How to use [MQTT Binding](https://github.com/openhab/openhab/wiki/MQTT-Binding) to get the data from FIND's mqtt server to OpenHAB

 openhab.config file